aariste/aariste/README.md

 ### Hi there 👋

+My name is Adrià Ariste and I'm a Microsoft Dynamics 365 for Finance and Operations developer.
+If you don't work with it, it's highly probable that you don't know it at all, but it's Microsofts ERP from the Dynamics 365/Power Platform family.

+You can read my blog at [ariste.info](https://ariste.info) if you want to know more about Dynamics 365 and what I do.

 <!--
 **aariste/aariste** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.